How to Write an Effective Scope: Identifying Risks, Assumptions, Exclusions, and Dependencies

 Availability of resources (team members, equipment, etc.).

-Timeliness of stakeholder feedback and approvals.
+Timeliness of deliveries or stakeholder feedback and approvals.

-Market conditions being stable throughout the project.
+Market conditions being stable throughout the project such as no shortage of specialised materials

 Exclusions to Consider